Adaptive Group Testing on Networks with Community Structure: The Stochastic Block Model: Introduction

-We note that the underlying principles of this paper may be relevant to numerous settings beyond healthcare.
+We note that the underlying principles of this paper may be relevant to numerous settings beyond epidemiology.
 In the past, group testing has been successfully applied to diverse domains including wireless communications \cite{wolf1985born, berger1984random, luo2008neighbor, inan2017sparse, inan2018energy, inan2019group, inan2019sparse, cohen2020efficient}, machine learning \cite{ubaru2017multilabel, zhou2014parallel, malioutov2013exact}, signal processing \cite{gilbert2008group, cohen2019serial}, and the analysis of data streams \cite{cormode2005s, emad2014poisson}.
 In these settings and others, there may be a natural ``clustering'' of the population into different subgroups which can inform the design of better group testing strategies, i.e., be exploited as ``side information.''
 For example, devices which are closer together in a multiple access network may tend to be active or inactive at the same time.
 Exploring the potential applications of network-oriented group testing to these types of problems is of great interest.

 \paragraph{Related Works} In \textit{graph-constrained} group testing \cite{harvey2007non, cheraghchi2012graph, karbasi2012sequential, spang2018unconstraining}, the tests must conform to a given network topology.
 For example, if the objective is to identify faulty links in a communication network by sending diagnostic packets, then each test must correspond to a valid path in the network.
-By contrast, we allow the tests to be arbitrary, but ask whether \textit{knowledge} of the interaction network can help to reduce the required number of tests.
+By contrast, our problem setup permits arbitrary tests, but we ask whether \textit{knowledge} of the interaction network can help reduce the number of tests.

+There is a rich literature on adaptive group testing dating back to the early work of Dorfman \cite{dorfman1943detection} and others \cite{sterrett1957detection, li1962sequential, finucan1964blood, hwang1972method, sobel1959group, sobel1966binomial, hu1981boundary, riccio2000sharper}, with several important results having emerged in recent years, e.g., \cite{allemann2013efficient}, \cite{baldassini2013capacity}, \cite{scarlett2018noisy}, \cite{scarlett2019efficient}, \cite{aldridge2019rates}, \cite{coja2021optimal}.
+These works focus on relatively simple combinatorial or probabilistic models.
+A few prior works have departed from these standard models by assuming that infections occur independently with non-identical prior probabilities \cite{hwang1975generalized, li2014group, kealy2014capacity}.
+However, our paper pertains to the fully non-i.i.d. case in which infections can be correlated with potentially different priors, depending on the network structure.\footnote{For the sake of obtaining comprehensive results, we focus on a symmetric model in which infections are correlated and identically distributed.
+However, the general infection model that we propose in Section~\ref{subsec:SBM_equivalence} is fully non-i.i.d. }